appfolio/ae_userstyles/README.md

 1. Browse to your Jira Kanban board.
 2. In the Stylus extensions settings, uncheck the `ae_jira_kanban` style.

+(Tip: You can also uncheck and re-check `ae_jira_kanban` repeatedly, to observe the changes that the updated styles are making to your Jira Kanban board!)

 Alternatively (if you aren't using it for anything else): Just disable or uninstall the Stylus extension from your browser.